Where to Find Philly’s Outstanding Cherry Blossoms

 Martin Luther King Jr. Drive

-One of the longest stretches of cherry trees is along Martin Luther King Jr. Drive on the west side of the Schuylkill River.
+One of the longest stretches of trees is along Martin Luther King Jr. Drive on the west side of the Schuylkill River.
 The 2-mile area that runs from Falls Bridge in the north to Montgomery Drive in the south is full of lots of pink and white blossoms.

 Philadelphia Museum of Art and Water Works